mmp/pbrt-v4/README.md

 for a debug build.

-pbrt should build on any system that has C++ compiler with support for C++17; we have verified that it builds on Ubuntu 20.04, MacOS 10.14, and Windows 10.
+pbrt should build on any system that has C++ compiler with support for C++17; we have verified that it builds on Ubuntu 20.04, MacOS 10.14+, and Windows 10 and 11.
 We welcome PRs that fix any issues that prevent it from building on other systems.

 Bug Reports and PRs